LNG Canada is committed to ensuring benefits from our project flow to local communities.

 Our Commitment to Reconciliation

-We acknowledge we operate within the traditional territory of the Haisla Nation, and will operate with the expressed agreement of the Gitga’at First Nation, Gitxaala Nation, Kitselas First Nation, Kitsumkalum First Nation, Lax Kw’alaams First Nation, Metlakatla First Nation and Métis Nation British Columbia.
+We acknowledge that we operate within the traditional territory of the Haisla Nation, and will operate with the expressed agreement of the Gitga’at First Nation, Gitxaala Nation, Kitselas First Nation, Kitsumkalum First Nation, Lax Kw’alaams First Nation, Metlakatla First Nation and Métis Nation British Columbia.

 We affirm Canada’s Truth and Reconciliation Commission findings that economic reconciliation is critical to true reconciliation including access to jobs, training, and education, and ensuring that Indigenous communities acquire sustainable, long-term benefits from economic development projects like ours.